modernice/dragoman/README.md

 }
 ```

-### Example 3: Translation with Specific Source and Target Languages
+### Example: Translation with Specific Source and Target Languages

 In this example, we translate a JSON file from English to French, specifying the
 source and target languages.